Explanations and visualisations:

 - model architecture types:

-- only the encoder part of Transformers (e.g. BERT, RoBERTa)
+- only the encoder part of Transformers (e.g. BERT), used for classification, both toke-level and sentence-level

-- only the decoder part of Transformers (e.g. GPT)
+- only the decoder part of Transformers (e.g. GPT), used for text generation, now known as Generative AI

 - training objective: